-Our lovely city has been on the lips of several newspapers and travel guides and has been appointed European Capital of Culture in 2017.
+Our lovely city has been on the lips of several newspapers and travel guides and was appointed European Capital of Culture in 2017.

 Take a look at some of the top places to visit.